michaelandrefraniatte/michaelandrefraniatte/README.md

 ﻿
-*I don't accept any use of my works without the respect of the following copyrights, intellectual properties, and agreements.*
+*I don't give authorization to use my works without the respect of the following copyrights, intellectual properties, and agreements.
+Check my links for more information.*

 **Copyrights:**
 All rights reserved.
 No permissions granted.
 Not open sources.
 Not free of charges to use.
 No public uses.
 Not for business.
 No redistributions.
 No derivatives.
 No modifications.
 No reproduces.
 No imitations.
 No copies.
 No addons.
 No reuses.
 No military uses.
 No lethal uses.
 No commercialisations.
 No markets.
 No sharing.
 No selling.
 No courses.
 No teaching.
 No speeching.
 No stuffs.